wexi/amforth-shadow/doc/source/TG/Implementation.rst

 ANS94 Words
 -----------

-amforth implements most or all words from the ANS word sets CORE, CORE EXT, EXCEPTION and DOUBLE NUMBERS.
-A loadable floating point library that contains the basic routines is available.
-Words from the word sets LOCALS and FILE-ACCESS are dropped completely.
-The others are partially implemented.
+amforth implements most or all words from the ANS94 word sets.
+Most words are already included in the standard setup, others are loadable from files in the :file:`lib/ans94` directory.
+A floating point library is available from the community repository.
+Words from the word set FILE-ACCESS are dropped completely.
+The others are at least partially implemented.

 Core and Core EXT
 .................

-Al words from the CORE word set are available.
-CORE EXT drops the words C", CONVERT, EXPECT, SPAN, and  ROLL.
+All words from the CORE word set are available.
+CORE EXT drops the (deprecated) words :command:`C"`, :command:`CONVERT`, :command:`EXPECT`, :command:`SPAN` and  :command:`ROLL`.

 Loop counters are checked on signed compares.

 Block
 .....

-amforth has limited block support to work with the flash memory and I2C/SPI eeprom devices.
+Amforth has limited block support to work with the flash memory and I2C/SPI eeprom devices.

+Since version 5.4.

 Double Number
 .............